 Live vaccines include measles-mumps-rubella (MMR), varicella (chicken pox) and rotavirus vaccines.
 The rotavirus vaccine is the only live vaccine that is routinely recommended for infants less than one year of age in the United States.

 Always be sure to let your pediatrician know of any medications or exposures during pregnancy and/or breastfeeding.
 Your pediatrician can discuss the risks and benefits of live vaccines with you.

 Can I take ustekinumab while breastfeeding?

-Ustekinumab has not been studied for use during breastfeeding.
-Because ustekinumab is a very large protein, it is not likely that very much of the medication would be able to pass into breast milk.
+Ustekinumab has not been studied during breastfeeding.
+Because ustekinumab is a very large protein, it is likely that very little medication would pass into breast milk.
 Also ustekinumab is not well absorbed by the gut, so any of the medication that gets into breastmilk would be unlikely to enter the baby’s system.
-Premature babies (born before 37 weeks of pregnancy) have digestive systems that not fully developed and may be able to absorb more of the medication through breast milk.
+Premature babies (born before 37 weeks of pregnancy) have digestive systems that are not fully developed and may be able to absorb more of the medication through breast milk.
 Be sure to talk to your health care provider about all your breastfeeding questions.